 Step 2: Connect your USB flash drive that you want to use as Windows To Go drive and backup all data from the drive to any other location as the drive needs to be erased completely, and all data will be deleted while doing so.

 Step 3: Launch Rufus software on a PC running Windows 8/8.1 or Windows 10.

 Step 4: Select your USB drive from the Device drop-down menu.

 Select the GPT partition scheme for UEFI only if you’re sure about it.

 Step 6: Select the File system as NTFS as FAT32 can’t be used to create Windows To Go.
 You can safely skip the Cluster size section.

 Step 7: Click the browse icon next to Create a bootable disk using the option to browse to your Windows ISO file and then select the same.

 Step 8: Select the Windows To Go option before clicking the Start button.
 You’ll see the following dialog if your USB drive has Removable attribute.

-You can skip the warning and click Yes but the performance of your Windows To Go drive might not be as good as Windows To Go certified drives.
+You can skip the warning and click the Yes button, but the performance of your Windows To Go USB drive might not be as good as Windows To Go certified drives.

 Next, you’ll see “Your USB drive will be erased” warning.
 Click the OK button to begin installing Windows.

 The software might take up to a couple of hours to prepare the Windows to Go drive.
-On our test PC running Windows 10, Rufus took over 90 minutes to prepare Windows To Go drive of Windows 10.
+On our test PC running Windows 10, Rufus took over 90 minutes to make Windows To Go drive of Windows 10.

-Once the job is done, you’ll see Ready message.
+Once the job is done, you’ll see the “Ready” message.
 You can now restart your computer to test your newly prepared Windows To Go drive.
 Good luck!

 Do let us know if you have any difficulties in following the guide or experiencing any issues by leaving comments.